 The nafs—as a manifestation of the animal part of every human being—could not get anywhere because now everyone has their gadgets and their electronic gizmos.
 The nafs has become something subtle, and its movement is now not so obvious, particularly as the mind finds an “adequate” explanation for everything that happens.
 Its primary principle is to deceive itself.
 Therefore the nafs of people with special blood is far superior to the nafs of common people.

-I am of humble origin.
-All my ancestors worked in dirt and were peasants.
+I have no familyam of humble origin.
+All my ancestors are buried in the gworked in dirtround, and were peasants.
 And even if there had been someone different among them, I do not know about it.
 For better or worse, I do not consider myself to be connected to their fate.
 My blood is mine alone, and I have no intention of pushing accountability for my actions onto anyone else.
 And the question of blood is always a question of accountability.
 Or more precisely—unaccountability.
 Special blood will take away all your sins.
 Special blood is a symbol of a special chosenness.

 Which takes us back to the start.
 Blood as a symbol will go on existing for some time to come.
 It is also a symbol of life, a symbol of love and a symbol for the existence of vampires.
 Blood, like everything in modern culture, has become a simulacrum of the symbol that has been used throughout history, but no one thinks of where it comes from.
 Because of this, actual blood may be spilled, and this be described in the news as a necessary sacrifice that could not have been avoided.
 And that any person is deserving of death who does not behave as they ought to.